 Great accessible UK weekend breaks: Sheffield

-Known as the Steel City, Sheffield is an iconic place to head to for a long weekend as you can explore the city’s history in the industry as well as the green, modern cityscape you see today.
+Known as Steel City, Sheffield is an iconic place to head to for a long weekend as you can explore the city’s history in the steel industry and the green, modern cityscape you see today.

-There’s so much to see and do with award-winning theatres, festivals and art galleries just some of the places you can visit during your stay.
-Being the compact city it is, Sheffield is also renowned for being really accessible and easy to get around for visitors who suffer from mobility problems and need aids like walk in baths and stairlifts to get around their home.
+There’s so much to see and do with award-winning theatres, festivals and art galleries being just some of the places you can visit during your stay.
+Being the compact city it is, Sheffield is also renowned for being accessible and easy to get around for visitors who suffer from mobility problems and utilise aids like walk in showers and stairlifts to get around their homes more easily.

 How to get to Sheffield